WHY MANAGING IT MATTERS

 Southwire is an active corporate member of the Georgia Minority Supplier Development Council (GMSDC) and the Greater Women’s Business Council (GWBC), which is the regional affiliate of the Women’s Business Enterprise National Council (WBENC).
 Our affiliation with these diverse business groups allows us an opportunity to network and benchmark best practices of organizations in the southeast region.
 Southwire also provides a direct connection for any of our qualified suppliers interested in obtaining minority certifications.

 Strategic Sourcing makes concerted efforts to include diverse suppliers in new bids and has contacted existing suppliers to determine whether they qualify as minority owned.
-Through these efforts, Southwire added 109 new small or diverse businesses to the list of approved suppliers.
-For example, Carl Owen Construction LLC., a certified woman-owned organization, provided the lowest total cost and was awarded the opportunity to complete a major renovation within Southwire’s corporate headquarters.
-Additionally, one of our long-term suppliers, Davis Wire, obtained certification from WBENC in 2017.
+Through these efforts, Southwire added 167 new small or diverse businesses to the list of approved suppliers, and diverse businesses represent 16 percent of Southwire’s supplier base.

 Spend on Diverse Suppliers (Millions of Dollars)